hat-open/hat-event/docs/event.rst

         * `payload` is specified by ``hat-event://main.yaml#/definitions/events/syncer``.

-More precisely, this event is not registered by the Syncer server itself, but Event Server registers it on behalf of syncer server, (using `register_client_state_cb`) with `Source.type` set to ``SYNCER``(for the sake of simplicity hereafter we consider as syncer server registers this event).
+More precisely, this event is not registered by the Syncer Server itself, but Event Server registers it on behalf of Syncer Server, with `Source.type` set to ``SYNCER``(for the sake of simplicity hereafter we consider as Syncer Server registers this event).
+Each connection between client and server is uniquely identified by `source id` (unique identification is guarantied for duration of single Event Server process execution).

 Payload of this event defines three states of a client connection:
 ``CONNECTED``, ``DISCONNECTED`` and ``SYNCED``.
 Once server receives `MsgReq` from client, only then, server registers event with payload ``CONNECTED``.
-Once Server has sent all the events that client requested to get "synchronized", it sends `MsgSynced` message and also registers event with payload `SYNCED`.
-Once connection to a Client is lost, event with payload ``DISCONNECTED`` is registered by the Server (see `Syncer communication`_ for more details about messages exchanged with Client).
+Once server has sent all the events that client requested to get "synchronized", it sends `MsgSynced` message and also registers event with payload `SYNCED`.
+Once connection to a client is lost, event with payload ``DISCONNECTED`` is registered by the server (see `Syncer communication`_ for more details about messages exchanged with client).

 Multiple clients can be connected to a server, where each connection is handled independently, as described.